-The same types of HPV that cause genital warts may also cause warts in the mouth and throat.
+The same types of HPV that can cause genital warts may also cause warts in the mouth and throat.
 This is called oral HPV.

-If you have oral HPV, symptoms may include:
+With oral HPV, symptoms may include:

-- sore throat that won’t go away
+- a sore throat that won’t go away

-- pain upon swallowing
+- pain when swallowing

 - unexplained weight loss